-- (ii) At a separation of 1,256 feet from the inverter (the closest residence on a lot less than 10 acres to the inverter in the proposed solar farm), the noise level for the 32 inverters would be 24.9 dB. - (iii) At the closest property line to the inverters, which is approximately 480 feet to the east, the noise level for the 32 inverters would be 33.2 dB.
-The 1-acre lot to the east does not have any buildings on it. - (iv) P&Z Staff estimates are not as accurate as an actual noise study. - (g) The revised Site Plan received October 11, 2018, shows that the equipment pad has been moved north and west such that it is at least 275 feet from the fence on all sides.
-Using the same online tool, staff-estimated noise levels have been revised: - i.
-At a separation of 1,575 feet between the inverter and the closest residence on a lot less than 10 acres, the noise level for the 32 inverters would be 23.0 dB. - ii.
-At the closest property line to the inverters, which is the 1acre vacant lot approximately 665 feet to the southeast, the noise level for the 32 inverters would be 30.5 dB. - (14) Paragraph 6.1.5 J. contains standard conditions for endangered species consultation. - a.
-An Ecological Compliance Assessment Tool (EcoCAT) consultation report dated June 1, 2018, and received August 24, 2018, stated: "The Illinois Natural Heritage Database shows the following protected resources may be in the vicinity of the project location: Bigeye Chub (Hybopsis amblops) and Little Spectaclecase (Villosa lienosa). - (a) P&Z Staff notes that this consultation was labeled "Woodard Trust St. Joseph East Site 2." - b.
-A letter from IDNR dated April 6, 2018, and received August 24, 2018, stated that the Department evaluated the information and concluded that adverse effects are unlikely.
-IDNR terminated the consultation. - P&Z Staff notes that this consultation letter was dated before the online consultation listed above, and was labeled "Woodard Trust St. Joseph East." - (15) Paragraph 6.1.5 K. contains standard conditions for historic and archaeological resources review.
+- (g) The revised Site Plan received October 17, 2018, shows that the equipment pad has not moved, and the P&Z Staff estimates have thus not changed. - Paragraph 6.1.5 J. contains standard conditions for endangered species consultation. a.
+An Ecological Compliance Assessment Tool (EcoCAT) consultation report dated March 27, 2018, and received August 24, 2018, stated: "the Illinois Natural Heritage Database shows the following protected resources may be in the vicinity of the project location: Bigeye Chub (Hybopsis amblops). - b.
+A follow-up letter from IDNR dated March 28, 2018, and received August 24, 2018, stated that the Department evaluated the information and concluded that adverse effects are unlikely.
+IDNR terminated the consultation. - (15) Paragraph 6.1.5 K. contains standard conditions for historic and archaeological resources review.
 Regarding compliance with 6.1.5 K.: - a.
-In a letter dated June 27, 2018, and received August 24, 2018, The Illinois State Historic Preservation Office states: "We have determined, based on the available information, that no significant historic, architectural or archaeological resources are located within the proposed project area.
+In a letter received August 24, 2018, The Illinois State Historic Preservation Office states: "We have determined, based on the available information, that no significant historic, architectural or archaeological resources are located within the proposed project area.
 This clearance remains in effect for two (2) years from the date issuance.
-It does not pertain to discovery during construction."

-- (16) Paragraph 6.1.5 L. states: "The PV SOLAR FARM shall be located, designed, constructed, and operated so as to avoid and if necessary mitigate the impacts to wildlife to a sustainable level of mortality." - a.
-The application received August 24, 2018, refers to the EcoCAT report that was provided with the application. - (17) Paragraph 6.1.5 M. contains standard conditions for screening and fencing.
+It does not pertain to discovery during construction." - (16) Paragraph 6.1.5 L. states: "The PV SOLAR FARM shall be located, designed, constructed, and operated so as to avoid and if necessary mitigate the impacts to wildlife to a sustainable level of mortality." - a.
+The application received August 24, 2018, refers to the EcoCAT report that was provided with the application.
+This information did not change in the revised application received October 17, 2018. - (17) Paragraph 6.1.5 M. contains standard conditions for screening and fencing. - a.
+Subparagraph 6.1.5 M.(1) requires the PV SOLAR FARM to have perimeter fencing that is at least 7 feet tall, with Knox boxes and keys provided at locked entrances, and a vegetation management plan included in the application to control NOXIOUS WEEDS. - (a) Regarding fencing, the revised application received October 17, 2018, states: "The entire project premises will be surrounded by a six-foot tall standard chain-link fence with a one-foot barbed wire apron on extension arms.
+The project will be designed to meet or exceed applicable local and national safety standards, specifically including: the currently enforced edition of the National Electric Code (NEC), and such regulations provided by the interconnecting utility.
+The project will include a visible and lockable manual safety switch, which will be made accessible to first responders, the utility, and maintenance personnel via gate lockbox, code, or other method to be defined prior to construction."

-a.